 When a believer prophesies, the Holy Spirit communicates with their spirit, which in turn instructs their brain to speak words of the prophecy in their known language, as the Holy Spirit supplies them.

-Since a prophecy is "inspired" and NOT "revealed" in the way words of knowledge and wisdom are revealed, it's impossible to know the content of the prophetic message before its delivery.
+Since a prophecy is "inspired" and NOT "revealed" all at once in the way words of knowledge and wisdom are revealed, it's impossible to know the content of the prophetic message before its delivery.
 The prophecy is received phrase by phrase as it's formed on your tongue and spoken by faith.

 The prophecy is one the person has never heard before, so their mind has no prior knowledge of the words being formed on their tongue.
 Similarly, its hearers have never heard the prophecy before either.